 Do I need a customs broker?

-If your parcel arrives by the postal system and if it is less than $ 1000 AUD, then you will not need a customs broker.
-If the package is over $ 1000 AUD, Customs will sent you a letter asking you to either customs clear the parcel yourself or employ a customs broker like Platinum Freight® to process the clearance on the same day.
-It is estimated that if you customs clear the package yourself, the process can take up to 10 days, whereas Platinum Freight® will process it on the same day.
+If your parcel arrives by the postal system and if it is less than AUD$1,000 then you will not need a customs broker.
+If the package is over AUD$1,000 Customs will send you a letter asking you to either customs clear the parcel yourself or employ a customs broker like Platinum® to process the clearance on the same day.
+It is estimated that if you customs clear the package yourself, the process can take up to 10 days, whereas Platinum® will process it on the same day.

 If the package arrives by air freight, sea freight LCL or sea freight FCL, whilst you may attend to the Customs and DAFF office and attempt to customs clear the package yourself, we would not recommend this as the airlines give you one day to take the package from their warehouse before they charge storage and the sea freight depots give you three days before they charge storage.
 As customs brokers we customs clear cargo seven days a week and are connected to Customs and DAFF electronically and receive immediate responses.

 What are the costs of using a customs broker?

 Platinum® customs clears cargo in all states of Australia, for example we have customs cleared a helicopter that flew into Darwin from Thailand, excavators that arrived into Fremantle and everything in between.